NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcebuild_project_computes.md

 ## Attributes Reference

-* `compute` - Computing environments available at Sourcebuild.
+* `computes` - Computing environments available at Sourcebuild.

-### Compute Reference
+### Computes Reference

-`compute` is also exported with the following attributes, where relevant: Each element supports the following:
+`computes` is also exported with the following attributes, where relevant: Each element supports the following:

 * `id` - Compute ID.
 * `cpu` - CPU of build environment.